 3. Size of the exposures themselves.

 The above are some of the photographs contained within the NMS report.
-They make it possible to gain an idea of the scale of the exposures.
+Using these photographs it is possible to gain an idea of the scale of the exposures.
 The north cliff face is depicted with an excavator for a size comparison.
 These are not exactly small exposures that are almost gone, as two exposures are 25-30 meters wide and nearly 10 meters high.
+As these photographs are similar to what we provided earlier, it is remarkable that the fossil bearing resource is regarded as “almost totally removed“.

 4. Large-scale excavation

-Here the NMS report even says that a large scale excavation could be undertaken at the site.
-What is important here is that it does not mention that such an excavation would deplete the fossil bed.
-Therefore, this contradicts SNH’s claim of a fossil bed that has been “almost totally removed“.
+Here the NMS report even says that a large scale excavation could be undertaken at the site and that it is “most likely to yield significant fossil material“.
+What is also important here is that it does not mention that such an excavation would deplete the fossil bed, which would have been necessary to support SNH’s claim that the fossil bed that has been “almost totally removed“.

-What we find particularly remarkable about the above data is that the authors of the NMS report did not use it to say more about the scale of the fossil bed.
+We find it remarkable that the NMS staff did not use this data it to say more about the scale of the fossil bed.
 After all, why else call it a ‘resource assessment‘?
-The report evades making a direct statement about the scale of the fossil bed as though there is an elephant in the room.
-As shown in chapter 2.2, the scale of the fossil bed is not something that is easily overlooked.
+The report evades making a statement about the scale of the fossil bed as though there is an elephant in the room.
+For this we have two possible explanations:

-Part 7: Conclusions about SNH’s interpretations of the NMS report
+Part 7: Conclusions about SNH’s interpretation of the NMS report

 SNH’s 1st claim: